Moody's confirms Mexico rating, says fiscal stress contained - Up News Info

 The agency also said that “policy decisions and private sector concerns related to future changes in the legal and regulatory environment, particularly in the energy sector,” could further undermine business sentiment.

-That could cause lasting damage to Mexico’s growth prospects over the medium-term, Moody’s said.
-(Reporting by Kanishka Singh Writing by Dave Graham; Editing by Sam Holmes)
+That could cause lasting damage to Mexico’s growth prospects over the medium term, Moody’s said.
+(Reporting by Kanishka Singh; Writing by Dave Graham; Editing by Sam Holmes and Himani Sarkar)